jennyzhu1024/Individual-work/README.md

 3. References to inspiration for animating your individual code; these can be images (still or gifs).
 How did they influence your submission?

-   1. Interactive website: Apple's website often uses rich animation effects.
+   1.Interactive website: Apple's website often uses rich animation effects.
 When users scroll the page or move the mouse, the page elements will change dynamically.
 So I also plan to design a similar picture.
    2. Interactive art installation: Rafael Lozano-Hemmer's works often use complex sensor technology.
 When the audience approaches or touches the device, the work will change accordingly.
    3. Digital installation art: The digital art works of the artist team TeamLab create constantly changing dynamic pictures through the interaction of the audience.
    4. Dynamic visual effects: The Processing language created by artists Casey Reas and Ben Fry is widely used to generate interactive art works.
 Through interactive operations such as mouse movement, real-time changing visual effects are generated.